-Florida Counseling Psychology Graduate Programs
+Florida Counseling Psychology Degrees and Graduate Programs

 Counseling Psychology Graduate Programs prepare students to help patients best understand and manage their problems at home, work, or in their community.
 Recognized as a top specialty within the field of professional psychology, counseling psychology programs focus on topics ranging from family and relationships to addiction issues.i

 Whether you're interested in Psy.D. programs to pursue licensure as a psychologist, want to learn more about clinical social work, or want to enhance your therapy practice, counseling psychology programs might be for you.

 "Graduating from a counseling program in 2015 was the most beneficial experience I have had professionally and personally.
 It was not only about the challenges of balancing a full-time job and graduate school, that's to be expected; the experience helped me to explore parts of myself that needed to heal and helped me to acknowledge how much strength I possess when I am determined to accomplish a goal.
 Graduate school will help a person to propel in their career and enrich the relationships in their life."

 - Jameela Jackson, Marriage & Family Therapist, LAC, LAMFT